davnavr/SAILAR-lang/doc/src/binary-format.md

 `2`|`4`

 ## Identifiers
-TODO Figure out if arbitrary sequences of bytes are allowed or if UTF-8 is required.
-Identifiers are not null terminated and also cannot contain any null (`\0`) bytes.
+Identifiers are valid UTF-8 strings that are length-prefixed and not null-terminated.
+Valid identifiers must not have a length of zero and cannot contain any null (`\0`) code points.

 Offset|Name|Notes
 ---|---|---